ryankiros/visual-semantic-embedding/README.md

 * validFreq: How often to evaluate on the development set.
 * reload_: Whether to reload a previously trained model.

+Note that if encoder is 'bow', then dim and dim_word need to be the same dimension.
 Once you are happy, just run the following:

     import train
     train.trainer()